lubuntu-team/manual/source/2/2.2/2.2.7/Okular.rst

 Customizing
 -----------
-To Congifure Okular press :kbd:`Control + Shift + ,` or :menuselection:`Setttings --> Configure Okular`.
+To Configure Okular press :kbd:`Control + Shift + ,` or :menuselection:`Settings --> Configure Okular`.
 The :guilabel:`General` tab has settings for files and how to display things.
 To use smooth scrolling check the :guilabel:`Use smooth scrolling` checkbox.
 To hide scrollbars on Okular uncheck the :guilabel:`Show scrollbars` checkbox.
 To have clicking on thumbnails of a page link to that page check the :guilabel:`Link the thumbnails with the page` checkbox.
 To hide the hints and info messages uncheck the :guilabel:`Show hints and info messages` checkbox.
-To have notifications about embeded files forms or signatures check the :guilabel:`Notify about embeded files, forms, or signatures` checkbox.
-To show the document title in the window titlebar check the :guilabel:`Dispaly document title in titlebar if available` checkbox.
+To have notifications about embedded files forms or signatures check the :guilabel:`Notify about embedded files, forms, or signatures` checkbox.
+To show the document title in the window titlebar check the :guilabel:`Display document title in titlebar if available` checkbox.
 To choose what to do when you don't have a document title use the :guilabel:`When not displaying document title` drop down menu.
 To choose a custom background color check the :guilabel:`Use custom background color` checkbox.
 Then left click on the to the right to pick your background color.

 .. image:: Okular-config-general.png

 To have tabs for opening new files check the :guilabel:`Open new files in tabs`. checkbox.
 To switch to an existing tab if the file is already open check the :guilabel:`Switch to existing tab if file is already open` checkbox.
 To not obey DRM limitations uncheck the :guilabel:`Obey DRM limitations` checkbox.
 To reload a file if the file changes check the :guilabel:`Reload on file change` checkbox.
 To display right to left text check the :guilabel:`Right to left reading direction` checkbox.
-To not load in continous view by default uncheck the :guilabel:`Opn in continous mode by default` checkbox.
+To not load in continuous view by default uncheck the :guilabel:`Open in continuous mode by default` checkbox.
 To choose your default zoom change the :guilabel:`Default zoom` field.

-The :guilabel:`Accessability` tab has settings making this easier to read.
+The :guilabel:`Accessibility` tab has settings making this easier to read.
 To draw borders around links check the :guilabel:`Draw borders around links` checkbox.
 To change how the colors appear check the :guilabel:`Change colors` checkbox.
 To change how the colors appear use the :guilabel:`Color mode` menu.

 .. image:: Okular-accessibility.png